Which of These Was a Political Goal for Farmers?

 1. Start Small, Think Big

-2. apply Data Wisely
+2. put to work Data Wisely

 3. Partner With Non‑Farmers